As all Bolivian Airports were nationalized in early 2013, there is no official Airport site available.

-VVI Airport is located within the province of Andres Ibanez, is near the City of Santa Cruz de la Sierra, and can easily be accessed from motorway 7 (Santa Cruz-Montero).
-Airport Contact: tel.
-171 - 3385000.
+VVI Airport is located within the province Warnes - accessible from motorway 7 (Santa Cruz-Montero) - and is near the City of Santa Cruz de la Sierra - Bolivia's most prosperous and populous city.
+(Airport Contact: tel.
+171 - 3385000.)

-With a long runway, and an estimated 0.8 million passengers a year, Viru Viru International Airport is hub to Boliviana de Aviaction and is served by a number of international airlines offering direct and connecting flights to all points of the globe.
+With a long runway, and 2.4 million passengers in 2015, Viru Viru International Airport is hub to Boliviana de Aviacion and is served by a number of international airlines offering direct and connecting flights to all points of the globe.
 American Airlines serves Viru Viru from Miami Airport.

 Viru Viru International Airport has one passenger terminal.
-Among the services offered by the Airport are the following: for tourist, hotel & transportation information go to the booth located in the Main Hall.
+For tourist, hotel & transportation information go to the booth located in the Main Hall.
 The banks and ATMs accept Visa, Mastercard, American Express, Electron, Maestro & Cirrus.
-A foreign exchange service is available on the 2d floor of International Arrivals; duty-free shops and luggage storage are located in the connecting passage between the Main Hall and Domestic Arrivals.
+A foreign exchange service is available on level 2 of International Arrivals; duty-free shops and luggage storage are located in the connecting passage between the Main Hall and Domestic Arrivals.

 There are a number of places to eat and shop (duty-free is cheaper than anywhere else), as well as rental car facilities.

-Parking options at Viru Viru Airport for long- and short-term parking are available in covered and non-covered parking facilities.
+Parking options for long- and short-term parking are available in covered and non-covered parking facilities.